DavidOsipov/Keywords4CV/README.md

 ## Features

-*   **Keyword Extraction:** Identifies key skills, qualifications, terminology, and named entities from job descriptions using NLP techniques (spaCy, NLTK, scikit-learn).
+*   **Keyword Extraction:** Identifies key skills, qualifications, and terminology from job descriptions using NLP techniques (spaCy, NLTK, scikit-learn).
-*   **TF-IDF Analysis:** Computes Term Frequency-Inverse Document Frequency (TF-IDF) scores, combined with *whitelist boosting* and *overall keyword frequency*, to determine the importance of keywords across multiple job descriptions.
+*   **TF-IDF Analysis:** Computes Term Frequency-Inverse Document Frequency (TF-IDF) scores, combined with *whitelist boosting* and *keyword frequency*, to determine the importance of keywords across multiple job descriptions.
-*   **Curated Synonym Handling:**  Includes a *curated* synonym handling feature.
-The script allows users to manage a whitelist of skills and their synonyms via a "Whitelist Management Mode".
-This helps capture relevant keyword variations.
-*   **Named Entity Recognition (NER):** Extracts relevant named entities (organizations, products, etc.) using spaCy to capture important industry-specific terms.
-*   **Multi-Label Keyword Categorization:**  Categorizes extracted keywords into user-defined categories (e.g., "Technical Skills," "Soft Skills," "Industry Knowledge") using *semantic similarity* (word embeddings and cosine similarity).
-Keywords can belong to *multiple* categories.
+*   **Synonym Suggestion:** Includes a synonym suggestion feature to help expand the keyword coverage.
 *   **Configurable:** Uses a `config.yaml` file for easy customization of:
     *   Stop words (with options to add and exclude specific words).
-    *   Skills whitelist (with synonym management).
+    *   Skills whitelist.
-    *   Allowed entity types for NER.
     *   Keyword categories and their associated terms.
     *   Output directory.
     *   N-gram range for keyword extraction.
     *   Similarity threshold for categorization.
+    *   Weighting for TF-IDF, frequency, and whitelist boost.
-*   **Output:** Generates two Excel reports:
+*   **Output:** Generates an Excel report with:
-    *   **Keyword Summary:** A summary of keywords with their *adjusted* TF-IDF scores (incorporating whitelist boost and frequency), job counts, and assigned categories.
+    *   **Keyword Summary:** A summary of keywords with their combined scores, job counts, and assigned categories.
-    *   **Job Specific Details:** A pivot table showing the adjusted TF-IDF scores of keywords for each individual job title.
+    *   **Job Specific Details:** A pivot table showing the combined scores of keywords for each individual job title.
+    *   **Analysis Summary:** Statistics about the analyzed job descriptions and keywords.
-*   **Input Validation:** Includes robust input validation to handle various edge cases (e.g., non-string keys, empty descriptions).
+*   **Input Validation:** Includes robust input validation to handle various edge cases (e.g., non-string keys, empty descriptions, incorrect file formats).
-*   **Whitelist Management Mode:** Provides a user-friendly way to manage the skills whitelist directly from the script, allowing users to add/remove skills and add/review curated synonyms.
+*   **Command-Line Interface:** Uses `argparse` for a user-friendly command-line interface.
+*   **Error Handling:** Includes comprehensive error handling and logging.
+*    **Batch Processing:** The script processes batches of texts simultaneously.
+*    **Multiprocessing:** Tokenization is executed concurrently, utilizing multiple CPU cores for substantial speed improvements.
+*    **Caching:** Preprocessing results are cached to minimize redundant computations.
+*   **SpaCy optimization:**  spaCy pipeline components that are not needed (parser, ner) are disabled for efficiency.
+* **NLTK resource management**: The script automatically manages required NLTK resources.

 ## How it Works

-1.  **Input:** The script takes a Python dictionary as input:
+1.  **Input:** The script takes a JSON file as input via the command line:
     *   **Keys:** Job titles (strings).
     *   **Values:** Full text of the corresponding job descriptions (strings).
-2.  **Preprocessing:** The text is cleaned (lowercase, punctuation removal) and tokenized/lemmatized using spaCy and NLTK.
+2.  **Preprocessing:** The text is cleaned (lowercase, URL/email/special character removal) and tokenized/lemmatized using spaCy and NLTK.
+A cache is used for efficiency.
 3.  **Keyword Extraction:**
-    *   **Whitelist Matching:**  Identifies exact phrase matches for skills (and their curated synonyms) in the expanded whitelist.
+    *   **Whitelist Matching:**  Identifies exact phrase matches for skills in the whitelist.
     *   **N-gram Generation:** Generates n-grams (multi-word phrases) based on the configured `ngram_range`.
-    *   **Named Entity Recognition:** Extracts relevant named entities.
     *   **Tokenization and Lemmatization:** Processes the text into individual tokens and reduces words to their base form (lemmas).
 4.  **Keyword Weighting:**
     *   Calculates TF-IDF scores using scikit-learn's `TfidfVectorizer`.
-    *   Applies a *whitelist boost* to keywords found in the (expanded) whitelist.
+    *   Applies a *whitelist boost* to keywords found in the whitelist.
-    *   Factors in the *overall frequency* of each keyword across all job descriptions.
+    *   Factors in the *frequency* of each keyword.
-    *   Combines these factors to produce an *adjusted* TF-IDF score.
+    *   Combines these factors using configurable weights.
 5.  **Keyword Categorization:**
-    *   Calculates the semantic similarity between each keyword and user-defined categories using word embeddings.
+    *   Calculates the semantic similarity between each keyword and user-defined categories using word embeddings and cosine similarity.
     *   Assigns keywords to categories based on a similarity threshold (configurable in `config.yaml`).
-    *   Allows for *multi-label categorization* (a keyword can belong to multiple categories).
 6.  **Output Generation:** Creates pandas DataFrames and saves them to an Excel file.

 ## Getting Started